sahil-pal/Lattice-Innovations-Assignment/README.md

 3. npm start to start the server
 4. run dump data queries from database table
 5. setup env file
-6. open index.html using live server in VS code

 ## Dependencies/Technology used
 1. Nodejs